 Directors and a CVA

 A CVA differs from insolvency procedures in that the directors remain in control of the company throughout.
-There would be no investigations conducted into the conduct of directors due to the drafting of a CVA proposal either.
+There would be no director’s investigation conducted due to the drafting of a CVA proposal either.
 In very particular circumstances, the creditors may desire a change in management for the CVA process if they believe it will better suit their interests, but this is rare.

 When it comes to any personal guarantees the director might have made, these will still need to be upheld through the CVA.
 It is usually the case that those who hold the guarantee will be invested in the CVA because it will be the best way to recoup their money.
 However, some creditors might become impatient through the process and utilise their personal guarantee to regain the money more quickly.
 It would be advisable to take advice on this.